 Pension is a deferred compensation for employees who worked in government or private companies.
 You will receive monetary funds depending on the number of years you have been working.
 Some received it as early as 50, 55 or 60 years old and perhaps could even be earlier in some pensioners.

 What if, in some unforeseen circumstances, the government and companies go bankrupt, do you have other sources of income coming in?

-It is a good program, like many others believed but it’s not perfect.
+It is a good program, like many others believed but it’s not perfect and it isn’t enough specially if you are living in countries with very high cost of living.
 Some governments and companies have encountered so many problems that some of them are unable to fulfill their obligations.

 The problem I have with the pension scheme as an employee is three fold!

 1) Governments, companies, and corporations want you to work for them until you retire, then that’s the time you will receive your deferred compensation when you stop working.

 2) You don’t have any control as to where your funds are invested and don’t know its actual returns if you don’t investigate.

 3) Finally, it’s not an absolute certainty that you will receive something when you stop working if something goes wrong with the government and those companies.

 Others unfortunately passed away early and didn’t have a chance to enjoy their retirement benefits.

 Hence, do not rely on your pensions.

 Now more than ever we have so much opportunity to improve our finances and not rely solely on pensions.
 The Internet and the digital age has given us so much, that information is now accessible to anybody.

 Millennials have the greatest opportunity especially if they work and start investing early.
 They may not need to work till they’re in their 40’s, 50’s more so in their 60’s.

 Accumulate Assets not Liabilities